-- Risk Appetite The Board of Directors has approved a Corporate Risk Appetite Statement that articulates Northern Trust's expectation that risk is consciously considered as part of day-to-day activities and strategic decisions.
-Northern Trust manages its business activities consistent with the Corporate Risk Appetite Statement, in which specific guidelines are detailed for credit, market and liquidity, fiduciary, operational, compliance and strategic risk. - Assessment of Risks Northern Trust's risk assessment process consists of a series of programs that identify, manage and measure risks.
-Risk assessments are performed on a regular basis by business unit risk management and facilitated by the Risk Management function.
-The risk assessment process draws on the input of management, staff and risk personnel across the business, focusing on the inherent drivers of risk, the effectiveness of controls and the resulting residual risks. - Risk Management Embedding Risk management embedding demonstrates that risk management processes stretch beyond risk assessment and measurement, and are included in strategic and business planning and decision making.
-Although the Risk Management function sets the direction for Northern Trust's risk management activities, the business units are the first line of defense for protecting Northern Trust against the risks inherent in its businesses and are supported by dedicated business unit risk management teams.

-Risk Reporting, Review and Communication - The risk reporting, review and communication process produces risk reports that provide updates on the risk profile, performance against risk guidelines and thresholds, and analysis and trend information, all of which highlight top and emerging risks for management and the Board of Directors.
+- Assessment of Risks Northern Trust's risk assessment process consists of a series of programs that identify, manage and measure risks.
+Risk assessments are performed on a regular basis by business risk management and facilitated by the Risk Management function.
+The risk assessment process draws on the input of management, staff and risk personnel across the business, focusing on the inherent drivers of risk, the effectiveness of controls and the resulting residual risks. - Risk Management Embedding Risk management processes extend beyond risk assessment and measurement, and are embedded in strategic and business planning and decision-making.
+Although the Risk Management function sets the direction for Northern Trust's risk management activities, Northern Trust's businesses are the first line of defense for protecting it against the risks inherent in its businesses and are supported by dedicated business risk management teams. - Risk Reporting, Review and Communication The risk reporting, review and communication process produces risk reports that provide updates on the risk profile, performance against risk guidelines and thresholds, and analysis and trend information, all of which highlight top and emerging risks for management and the Board of Directors.
+Risk reporting includes a robust escalation process to alert senior management of significant issues.